The Thrive Indicators

 Are our communities currently thriving?

-As opposed to the positive shift in our individual thriving score, the state of our community thrive levels remains unchanged from Q1 with a score of 60.
+As opposed to the positive shift in our individual thriving score, the state of our community thrive levels remains unchanged from Survey 1 with a score of 60.

 The good news here is the score was decent first time around considering we were setting an initial benchmark of 65 for overall thriving.
 Secondly, things of greater mass are harder to shift and a community being a sum of its parts is of course just that, so we would expect less variation in this than with the score for ourselves as individuals.